-Our surgeons are experts at treating coronary artery blockages and abnormal heart rhythms, repairing or replacing faulty heart valves, and repairing aortic aneurysms, among a wide range of other life-saving procedures.
+Our heart surgeons are experts at treating coronary artery blockages and abnormal heart rhythms, repairing or replacing faulty heart valves, and repairing aortic aneurysms, among a wide range of other life-saving cardiac surgery procedures.

 Treatments & Services

-Our cardiac surgeons are specialized in using advanced technologies to perform a wide range of state-of-the-art heart operations.
+Our cardiovascular surgeons are specialized in using advanced technologies to perform a wide range of state-of-the-art heart operations.
 Below you will find information about a few of the most common procedures.

 The Maze procedure is a surgical treatment for atrial fibrillation, which can often be done using minimally invasive techniques.
 To perform the surgery, the surgeons use radiofrequency energy, or freezing, to create an intricate "maze" pattern of scar on the upper chamber of the heart muscle.